AustinIOI/AustinIOI/README.md

 Want to know more about me...?

 👋 Hello!
-I'm Jinao Yu, currently pursuing my Master's in Computer Science at Georgia Institute of Technology, focusing on Cloud-Native development, DevOps, MLOps, machine learning engineering and full-stack development.
+I'm Jinao Yu, currently pursuing my Master's in Computer Science at Georgia Institute of Technology, focusing on Cloud-Native development, DevOps, MLOps and full-stack development.

 I got my Bachelor's degree from University of Wisconsin - Madison, and have a chance be selected for the exchange program .
 I also served as a mentor/organization admin in the [Open Source Promotion Plan (OSPP)](https://summer-ospp.ac.cn/) in 2023, 2024, and in the [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) in 2024.